Nicolae Pătrașcu: Becoming Prince

 Some scholars argue that, at some point in 1598 or 1599, Nicolae was dispatched to Transylvania, enrolling at the Jesuit Academy in Clausenburg.
-Mihăilescu believes that the school gave him his proficiency in New Latin.
+Mihăilescu believes that the school gave him his proficiency in Neo-Latin.
 However, Mârza cautions, no document shows whether Nicolae actually attended courses, but only that Michael had wanted him to enroll.
 In any case, this period ended with a sudden worsening of relations between the Holy League and Transylvania, with Andrew Báthory taking over as the latter country's Prince.
 The deterioration prompted Michael to begin his conquest of Transylvania.
 Nicolae was by his father's side during the victory at Șelimbăr (October 1599), and was then present for the fealty ceremonies at Alba Iulia.

 For several months, Michael oscillated between the Habsburgs, who demanded his total submission, and the Ottomans, from whom he could expect recognition as Transylvanian Prince.
 In his dealings with either side, he offered to send Nicolae as a hostage.
 Meanwhile, Michael's reign in Wallachia was under threat, with a new offensive started by the Ottoman Army, which again tried to penetrate into Wallachia.
 The expedition notably included a pretender known as Cremonese Basarab, who was probably Nicolaus Bassaraba's son.
 In early December, Michael ordered Nicolae back to Târgoviște by way of Bran, assigning him a 6,000-strong guard under the command of Pongrác Szennyey.
 According to Gane, Stanca was made a regent, which allowed Michael to spend more time with his Transylvanian mistress, Velica Genga.

 Nicolae Pătrașcu was the reigning Prince of Wallachia between December 1599 and September 1601.
 For this reason, Michael's unification of Wallachia and Transylvania is described by various historians as mostly a dynastic union.
 According to Constantin Rezachevici, Nicolae was a full lord of his country, but his father was the "higher point of reference".
 As noted by Iorga, Nicolae's "full and uncontested" rule over Wallachia was meant to free Michael's had in claiming the throne of Transylvania (where he was formally governor on behalf of the Habsburgs).
 He was also using the separation of offices as an instrument against Rudolf's demands.
 In early 1600, when Rudolf demanded Nicolae as a hostage, Michael replied that this would mean statelessness for Wallachia.
 Nicolae's reign over Wallachia was assisted by a Boyar Council.
 Andronikos Kantakouzenos, Nicolae's putative uncle, was reportedly his tutor; he also managed the country's fiscal affairs, as Vistier, while Miroslav of Râfov was Logothete. Șerban of Coiani, who would later play a significant role in Wallachian history, was Nicolae's Paharnic.
 At least one document confirms that Radu Buzescu was the acting Postelnic.